 It’s embarrassing to admit, but I’m guessing you’ll relate… I actually resist doing things that light me up.
 Even singing sometimes!
 But it’s like a kid in the bath tub.
 They fight you, scream, whine, freak out, and then once they’re in the tub, all you can hear are sounds of delight and fun.

 But I don’t have time, I’m so busy.
 Build time into your calendar to play.
-Anything from getting up for 5 minutes to dance to your favourite 80’s song (that would be me lol) to taking off for a random day trip, so yes, put lots of free time in your calendar for playtime.
+Anything from getting up for 5 minutes to dance to your favourite 80’s song (that would be me!) to taking off for a random day trip if you have the resources, so yes, put lots of free time in your calendar for playtime.
 If you’re super busy, your playdates with yourself or other people might be shorter and less frequent, but do it!

-I don’t have the money.
+I don’t have the money (or vehicle or other resources).
 Find something free to do!
 Like sipping tea at your place with a friend or two.
-Or going for a walk with someone to catch up and chat.
+Go for a walk or have a chat with someone to catch up.
 Call someone.
 Start a creative project with whatever tools you have.
 There are plenty of ways to have playtime without spending a fortune – or even a dime!

 I have chronic pain/illness.
 I do too.
 Yes, it can feel limiting, absolutely.
-When the pain isn’t too bad, invite someone over to your place for as long as you feel you can manage it.
+When the pain isn’t too bad and you have enough “spoons” left, invite someone over to your place – or have a zoom conversation – for as long as you feel you can manage it.
 Ask a friend to drive you somewhere if you can get out.
 Take a rideshare service like Lyft or Uber if you can, to an event you would otherwise not be able to attend.
+I wrote this article before the pandemic, so of course do what is safe for you.
 Don’t give up.
-I know for myself, I have days when there is no way I would go out or be with people.
+I know for myself even pre-pandemic, I have had days when there is no way I would go out or be with people.
 Don’t forget to have little sacred playtime moments to ease the pain, like petting your pet or watching a funny YouTube video or just sitting there laughing for no reason.
 It will make a difference.

 I’m shy.
 I hate meeting new people.
 Get a friend or two involved, especially an outgoing person.
 Call, text, message them and invite them to something, or create your own something to do together.
 Set up a playdate!
 It will create accountability so that your playtime actually happens.

-If you are painfully shy or introverted, start with online activities or texting sessions or a phone call with a friend.
+If you are painfully shy or introverted, or you have social anxiety, start with what feels easiest.
+Maybe it’s online activities or texting sessions or a walk with a friend.
 Then ask that same friend to go with you to something you would both enjoy.
-I know it’s not easy, so if you need to reduce your anxiety first, do whatever it takes.
+I know it’s not easy, so if you need to prepare first, do whatever it takes.
 Get support if you need it.
-Trust me, as a shy and formerly 100% introverted person (now I’m more of an ambivert), I get how difficult it can be AND I know how liberating it is to get beyond the resistance and grow a small meaningful circle of like-minded friends.
+Trust me, as a shy and formerly 100% introverted person with social anxiety and trauma, I get how difficult it can be AND I know how liberating it is to get beyond the resistance and grow a small meaningful circle of like-minded friends.
 You are worth it.
-So start small and play your way up to more and more playtime with friends.
+So start small and play your way up to more and more playtime with and without friends.

 I’m highly sensitive.
 Yeah, I get you.
 That’s why you get to create your own experiences.
-Find places to go that make you feel safe, create your sacred space around you before you even leave.
-Bring tools to help you along the way (I have crystals, stones, essential oils I bring with me).
+Find places to go that make you feel safe.
+Create your sacred space around you before you even leave.
+Bring tools to help you along the way (I carry crystals, stones, essential oils and Rescue Remedy).
 And of course, hang out with other highly sensitive people (and some who aren’t, but who get you, so you can stretch).

 I’m grieving.
-I’ve got your back.
 You need to do what works for you.
-After losing my son to gun violence just shy of 2 years ago, I’ve gone through all kinds of emotion and will probably be grieving in some way for him for the rest of my life.
+After losing my son, I’ve gone through all kinds of emotion and will probably be grieving in some way for him for the rest of my life.
 At first, I couldn’t do anything at all, for about 2 months.
 I was immobilized.
 Then I grew into being able to do some speaking and singing gigs.
 Eventually, I was craving playtime but only felt safe to do that with certain friends and if I had a ride.
 I continue to do what I have to do to help me feel safe, secure and supported in my sacred playtime.
-I also have professional support.
-Just like I hired a mentor to get me out of my shell, I also have ongoing grief counselling.
-I also went through a group program for people who have lost someone to murder.
+I also get professional support when I need it.
+Just like I hired a mentor to get me out of my shell, I also had a lot of grief counselling.
+I joined a group program for people who have lost someone to murder.
 Get support when and how you need it.
 Take the time alone you need.
 Do whatever works.
 Nobody can tell you what to do for your grief journey or how long it will be except you.
 But I still encourage you to get in some sacred playtime when you feel able.
 It helps break up the sadness.

 Stay in touch with your friends.
 Get back in touch with ones you still want a relationship with, and start staying in touch better.

 I used to be terrible at developing relationships.
-Like, terrible.
-I was too shy to meet new people, too shy or awkward to stay in touch, too introverted to want to go out all the time, and people just didn’t invite me to things, so I stayed home a lot unless I was out on a speaking or singing gig.
+I was too shy and socially anxious to meet new people, too shy or awkward to stay in touch, too introverted to want to go out all the time, and people just didn’t invite me to things.
+I stayed home a lot unless I was out on a speaking or singing gig.
 I had to learn and practice.
-You might have to practice at first if you’re not used to socializing and being in touch with people.
-I did and it’s worth it.
+You might have to practice at first if you’re not used to socializing and being in touch with people, especially now in the 2020s when we just never know how safe it will be to gather in groups.
+That’s why I attend a lot of virtual circles and touch base with friends over zoom, social media or the phone.

 Walk into the fire.
 I let my fear come along for the ride, but it doesn’t get to take the wheel.
-I started committing myself to attending meetup events, even on my own as scary as that was for me.
+I started committing myself to attending meetup events back in 2013, even on my own, as scary as that was for me.
+It was my way of breaking out of my shell.
+I might have gone to events by myself, but I had the support of my personal mentor.
 I found it extremely rewarding, even when it was hard or awkward, and because I took many little (and sometimes big) leaps, I now have the most beautiful little circle of friends I love dearly.
+They are the ones who were there for me when I lost my son 3 years later.

-And… I have a lot of sacred playtime in my life!!
-I feel it, when I haven’t been having enough playtime.
-And that’s when I call it in.
-Literally yes, I ask the Universe to bring me some playtime opportunities, but also I check in with my friends.
-I look for events on Facebook or Meetup.
+Pay attention to how you feel when you have sacred playtime and when you don’t.
+I feel it when I haven’t been having enough playtime.
+That’s when I call it in.
+I ask the Universe and my Higher Realms Support Team (that’s what I call my Ancestors, spirit guides, angels, archangels etc.) to bring me some playtime opportunities, but also I check in with my friends.
+I look for events on Facebook or Eventbrite.
 I plan something.

-How did I get to this place of having lots of sacred playtime?
+How did I get to this place of making space for sacred playtime?

 I got some support.
-A few years ago, I found a mentor who could help me get out of my shell and start meeting new people, and really let myself play.
-I can’t believe how far I’ve come since only 4 years ago.
-If you really have a hard time with people, I highly recommend finding a mentor to help you.
+I found a mentor who could help me get out of my shell and start meeting new people.
+She also gave me some tips and resources to help me really let myself play.
+I can’t believe how far I’ve come since then.
+If you have a hard time with people, I highly recommend finding a mentor to help you.
+If you feel like I might be that person, we can explore.
+Book a time with me to discuss mentoring and healing options.

-We are living in an era where in-person community has become really important.
+We are living in an era where in-person community has become rare and often unsafe, but even virtual or solo sacred playtime is super important.
 If you don’t feel you have a community, search around until you find one that feels right for you.
 Look at grocery store and community bulletin boards where you like to shop.
-Look on Meetup.com.
+Look on Eventbrite.com.
 Check your local events guide.
 Search Facebook events.
 Don’t give up.
-And in the meantime, create sacred playdates with yourself and chat online with friends.
+In the meantime, create sacred playdates with yourself and chat online with friends.

 Enjoy your Joy moments!